bguesman/docsify-test/docs/editor/blocks/night_sky_block.md

 > Implemented as class `Expanse.NightSky` in `blocks/NightSky.cs`

-This block exposes settings that allow you to tweak the look of effects specific to the night sky---specifically light pollution and artistic scattering overrides.
+This component exposes settings that allow you to tweak the look of effects specific to the night sky---specifically light pollution and artistic scattering overrides.

 #### Light Pollution Intensity
 **C# member variable:** `float m_lightPollutionIntensity` \